-The conclusions on the Saltwater crocodile lead to the overall confirmation of the four assumptions stated in the beginning: At the absolute top of the food pyramid of the transition between land and water, which is extremely important in terms of history of life, there is an animal which is equipped with practically the highest possible physical strength and stability, while it immediately impairs or damages the weaker animals of its environment to such a low extent that further reduction would not be possible.
+The past reflection has proven the correctness of the four assumptions made in the beginning: At the absolute top of the food pyramid of the transition between land and water, which is extremely important in terms of history of life, there is an animal which is equipped with practically the highest possible physical strength and stability, while it immediately impairs or damages the weaker animals of its environment to such a low extent that further reduction would not be possible.
 It can be reasonably excluded that this aggravated interplay of properties and effects is a coincidence.
-Thus, the Saltwater crocodile must, in the evolutionary sense, have very successfully adapted to natural laws, which act within the ecological structure and which are now recognizable in reverse by their properties and characteristics.
-But how could these laws be defined, and how do their mechanisms work?
+Thus, the Saltwater crocodiles must, in the evolutionary sense, have very successfully adapted to natural laws, which must exist within the deeper ecological structure and which are now recognizable in reverse by their properties and characteristics.
+But how could these natural laws be defined, and how do their mechanisms work?

 The principle of this adaptation to a streamlined body is quite similar to that of the combination of the four proven assumptions.
-However, this is not about the effects of an accumulation of individual matter particles, but about a complex structure of numerous interacting organisms.
+However, now it is not about the effects of an accumulation of individual matter particles, but about a very complex structure of numerous interacting organisms.
 The space they fill is the ecosystem of the crocodile’s habitat.
-All anatomical features and the behavior of Saltwater crocodiles described in assumptions 3 and 4 are clearly directed to move through this space in such a way that the other organisms are disturbed as little as possible by their own external effects – no matter what kind they are – or that the other life forms even benefit from them.
-The better this succeeds, the more stable and secure one’s own existence in the environment becomes.
+All anatomical features and the behavior of Saltwater crocodiles described in assumptions 3 and 4 are clearly directed to live within this space in such a way that the other organisms are disturbed as little as possible by their own external effects – no matter what kind they are – or that the other life forms even benefit from them.
+Obviously, the better this succeeds, the more stable and secure one’s own existence in the environment becomes.

-The Basis of the Definition can be found in the Meaning of the Term “Freedom”
+The structural basis of the definition can be found in the meaning of the term “freedom”

 If one looks for a concrete definition of the ecosystem structure through which the saltwater crocodile has aligned itself to move as resistance-free as possible, one finds the best approach in a term that has formed in all the major language families of civilization: ”Freedom”.
 In the mechanical sense, the meaning of this word is very simple.
 The roots of the word freedom lie in the old Germanic „fri halsa“ , which simply meant that one’s own neck belonged to themselves, i.e. that the individual animate beeings determine themselves.